-The general principle according to which the participants may agree on more favourable or broader access rights applies here as well.
+You may also decide to grant broader or more favourable access rights to affiliates.
 For example, project partners can agree in their consortium agreement to attach a right to sublicense to such access rights, or to grant access rights to affiliates other than those mentioned above.